On this page:

 - Resources — Nutrition and Weight Management

 Physical Activity Tools

-Exercise is Medicine™ is an initiative of the American College of Sports Medicine, a nationwide campaign designed to make sure that exercise is front and center in every discussion about disease prevention, health, and wellness — for doctors and patients.
+Exercise is Medicine™ is an initiative of the American College of Sports Medicine, a nationwide campaign designed to ensure that exercise is front and center in every discussion about disease prevention, health, and wellness — for doctors and patients.
 The ILM’s Dr. Edward Phillips serves on the task force for this initiative.